serenaroseaini/MyMSC/README.md

 # MyMSC
-MyMSC stands for Malay Multimodal Sentiment Corpus
-It consists of video, audio and textual data in segmentation and full versions.
+MyMSC stands for Malay Multimodal Sentiment CorpusIt consists of video, audio and textual data in segmentation and full versions.

 MyMSC corpus was developed by:
 Serena Roseaini Taylor, Wan Fariza binti Fauzi